 I keep a shaker cup with protein in my gym bag then just fill it with water and slam it back immediately after finishing my WOD.
 If it was a particularly hard training session or lasted longer than 60 minutes, I’ll also eat a banana, or a few medjool dates and make my protein shake with chocolate almond milk.
 You can also include creatine, BCAA and/or glutamine at this time.

 Step 2.
 Eat a whole food meal within 60-90 minutes of finishing my workout.

 Once I have time to sit down and eat something, it’s time to get some carbohydrates and essential fats in too.
-During this 60-90 minute nutritional it’s important to eat a well-balanced meal to help the body recover and ready to train again tomorrow, or maybe even later the same day!
+It’s important to eat a well-balanced meal to help the body recover and ready to train again tomorrow, or maybe even later the same day!
 Time to eat those carbs!
 Eating carbohydrates after training helps to replenish energy stores and other nutrients lost during exercise.

 A 4:1 ratio of carbohydrates to protein is considered to be ideal for a post-workout meal.
 I wouldn’t worry too much about being exact but try to include a good amount of carbs, some protein, and a little bit of essential fats.
 I would recommend including some greens in your meal as well as plenty of liquids and something to replace lost electrolytes if you sweat a lot!